-While you’re on a call, you might find it useful to record the call for a number of reasons.
-Whether you’re on calls with clients, customers, or conference calls, recording the call could be useful because you can reference it, use it for record-keeping purposes, or train your team on how to better respond to customers.
-But one question remains: is it legal to record phone calls?
+Ever wish you had a rewind button for life — like when someone gives you directions, and you immediately forget them?
+Recording calls can be the next best thing.
+Whether you’re talking to customers or on conference calls, recording the call can be a lifesaver for referencing details, record-keeping purposes, or training your team on how to better respond to customers.
+But one question remains: Is it legal to record phone calls?

 Is it legal to record phone calls?

 Yes, you can legally record phone calls.
-While it isn’t illegal to record phone calls, it’s considered a best practice to let people know the call is being recorded.
-Occasionally, phone call recording can be referred to as “wiretapping,” but that term is more used for phone calls recorded for legal, criminal, and government purposes.
+While it isn’t illegal to record phone calls under US federal law, it’s considered a best practice to let people know the call is being recorded.
+Occasionally, phone call recording can be referred to as “wiretapping,” but that term is used more for phone calls recorded for legal, criminal, or government purposes.

-With plenty of available apps to help you record calls, recording calls is easier than ever before.
-In this post, we’ll go into the details of how different states handle call recording, how to record calls, and tips for recording calls.
+With plenty of available apps to help you record calls, recording calls is easier than ever.

-However, two-party consent is required for fourteen states.
-What this means is that everyone involved in the call must explicitly agree to be recorded.
+However, two-party consent (also known as all-party consent) is required for several states.
+What this means is that everyone involved in the call must explicitly agree to be recorded during a telephone conversation.
 The states that require two-party consent are:

 - California